 - 165 cm by 90 cm

-Tip: For this problem, draw a rectangle.
-Label each side.
-The right and left side (width) can be labeled as 2x, and the top and bottom (length) can be labeled as 3x.
+- Label each side.
+The right and left sides (width) can be labeled as 2x, and the top and bottom (length) can be labeled as 3x.

 Malik has 140 lorgs and 16 dalts.
 If he exchanges the lorgs and dalts for dollars according to the rates below, how many dollars will he receive?